Electrocop

 Electrocop is a 1989 action video game developed by Epyx and published by Atari Corporation in North America and Europe for the Atari Lynx.
 It was released in Japan on November 25 of the same year, where it was distributed by Mumin Corporation.
-One of the first games written for the platform, it was one of the launch titles that were released along with the system in North America.
+One of the first games written for the platform, it was among the launch titles that were released along with the system in North America.

-Set on a futuristic interpretation of Washington, D.C. in the year 2069, players assume the role of the titular robot created by MegaCorp who must infiltrate into the Steel Complex fortress in an attempt of rescuing the President of the United States' first daughter under a time limit from The Criminal Brain, who kidnapped her for a ransom and threats to kill her if his demand is not met.
-Conceived by Greg Omi, who also developed the Lynx hardware alongside Chip's Challenge creator Chuck Sommerville, Electrocop began its development prior to the existence of any functional Lynx hardware.
+Set on a futuristic interpretation of Washington, D.C. in the year 2069, players assume the role of the titular robot created by MegaCorp who must infiltrate the Steel Complex fortress and attempt to rescue the President of the United States' first daughter under a time limit from the Criminal Brain.
+Conceived by Greg Omi, who developed the Lynx hardware alongside Chip's Challenge creator Chuck Sommerville, Electrocop began its development prior to the existence of any functional Lynx hardware.

-Electrocop has received mixed reception from critics, who unanimously praised the pseudo-3D visuals and sound department, but some criticized the repetitive nature of the gameplay and convoluted graphics.
-A version of the game was developed and completed by ICC for the Atari 7800 but never released.
+Electrocop received mixed reception from critics, who unanimously praised the pseudo-3D visuals and sound department, but some criticized the repetitive nature of the gameplay and convoluted graphics.
+A version of the game was developed and completed by ICC for the Atari 7800, but never released.

 Gameplay

-Electrocop is a third-person shooter game in which players starts off with a countdown clock of one hour to complete the task of rescuing the president's daughter.
-The player has to make their way through different levels coming up against different foes.
-These foes are robots that go by, Walker, Python, Mine, Wall Cannon, Virus and Stringray.
-To get between each level players have to hack through different doors through a computer interface.
-While in this interface there are directories of Information where players can learn more about the robots, Programs that disable robots and help hack through codes, and Games where players can pass the time by playing games of Meteors, Letter Puzzle and Out Break.
-There is a Med-pack which heals the player, and weapon repair to help fix damaged weapons.
-There are different weapons to choose from to help in out during the course of the game.
+Electrocop is a third-person shooter game in which players starts off with a time limit of one hour to complete the task of rescuing the president's daughter.
+The player must make their way through different levels and deal with various foes.
+These foes are robots named, Walker, Python, Mine, Wall Cannon, Virus and Stringray.
+To get between each level, players must use a computer interface to hack through different doors.
+While in this interface, there are directories of Information where more can be learned about the robots, Programs that disable the robots and help hack with codes, and Games where players can pass the time by playing minigames titled Meteors, Letter Puzzle and Out Break.
+There is a Med-pack which heals the player, and weapon repair that fixes any damaged weapons.
+There are different weapons to choose from to help the player fight throughout the game.